-"What.."
-She started to say, lowering her fierce gaze as she gritted her teeth in determination.
+"What..."
+Kyouko started to mutter, lowering her gaze and gritting her teeth in determination.
 "What are we waiting for?
-We're going, aren't we?!"
+We're going, aren't we?"

 "Wait."
-Homura approached the distressed girl and placed one hand between her and the doorway, blocking Kyouko's path out.
-The suppressed look of concern on Homura's face suggested she was attempting to hide her emotions.
+Homura approached the distressed girl and placed one hand between her and the doorway, blocking Kyouko's path.
+The suppressed look of concern on her face suggested she was attempting to hide her emotions about the situation.
 "Not yet."

 "Not yet?!"
-Kyouko asked in complete astonishment; a look of hurt and indignation crossing her face as she felt betrayed.
-She glowered angrily at the obstacle in front of her as she clenched her fist subconsciously.
+Kyouko demanded in complete astonishment, feeling betrayed.
+A look of hurt and indignation crossed her face, before she glowered angrily at the obstacle in front of her and vengefully balled her fists.
 "How can you expect me to wait?!"

 "We still can't be sure we can trust him," Homura countered tentatively, though her posture remained steadfast.
 "And I'm not completely convinced he can do as he says.
-Besides," She added, aiming her level gaze at Kyouko as the crimson-haired girl avoided it by looking down off to the side.
-"You're not off the hook either; haven't I told you countless times to be more careful when you're by yourself?
+Besides," She added, aiming her level gaze at Kyouko as the latter guiltily refused to look her in the eye.
+"You're not off the hook either.
+Haven't I told you countless times to be more careful when you're by yourself?
 It was thanks to your carelessness that our lives were jeopardized."

 "Kyouko..."
 Mami whispered as all three of them felt the solemn weight of Kyouko's words.
-She was right; this whole time, they hadn't been fighting to protect the city.
-In the end, even if it was impossible, they still defiantly struggled in the faint hope that they would get their friends back.
+She was right - this whole time, they hadn't been fighting to protect the city.
+In the end, even if it was impossible, they still defiantly struggled in the faint hope that they could somehow get their friends back.
 And now that the opportunity had arisen, now that their distant dream had become a reality, how could they let it slip away?